-Open enrollment is open now through January 15, 2022 for 2022 health insurance coverage.
+Open enrollment typically runs from November to January of each year for health insurance coverage.
 Here’s what you need to know:

 Healthcare.gov is a federal resource aimed at helping you find the best commercial (private) health insurance for you, or federal health insurance like Medicaid or CHIP (Children’s Health Insurance Program) if you qualify.

 A couple key things to remember about Healthcare.gov plans:

 - There’s a good chance you qualify for health insurance subsidies you may not know about, particularly due to the COVID-19 pandemic.
 A report from the Urban Institute showed that “Almost half of uninsured adults familiar with state and federal health insurance marketplace plans had not sought information on them, most commonly because of cost concerns.”

 - While open enrollment (usually in the fall) is a period in which anyone may sign up for health insurance, qualifying life events like job or life changes like moving, getting married, having a child, etc. allow you to sign up.
 If you qualify for Medicaid or CHIP, you can enroll at any time.